gglenn2/Loewner_Flow_Project/README.md

 # Loewner_Flow_Project
-Contains MATLAB code for a tool designed to simmulate and visualize the flow of the complex-valued Loewner differential equation.
+Contains MATLAB code for a tool designed to simmulate and visualize the flow of the chordal form of the complex-valued Loewner differential equation.
 More information to follow.